SF-SDC/Reviews/README.md

 ### ✅ **Objectives**

 - Apply modern Agile practices
-- Use Git workflows
+- Use Git Feature Branch Workflow
-- Use modern development and deployment workflows
 - Maintain productive team dynamics
 - Use an ETL process to manage data
 - Get familiar with Postgres